-Teaching assistants will support pupils on a 1:1 basis when the child is unable to work in a small group/ class situation due to behaviour or a task that requires that child to have 1:1 support, ensuring social distancing protocols where possible and appropriate.
-Each intervention will be risk assessed to judge its suitability during the COVID pandemic.
+Teaching assistants will support pupils on a 1:1 basis when the child is unable to work in a small group/ class situation due to behaviour or a task that requires that child to have 1:1 support.

 Teaching assistants will support pupils in small groups when there has been a group recognised as having similar needs and can benefit from the same intervention or support.